MLRadfys/Deep-Learning-Dose-Prediction/README.md

     ...

-To create triplets as used in our paper, run the ``create_dataset.py`` script contained in the Preprocessing folder using the console:
+To create triplets (2.5D data) as used in our paper, run the ``create_dataset.py`` script using the console:
 ``python3 create_dataset.py -p PATH_TO_3D_DATA``
 By running this script, a new folder is created, creating a 2D dataset, and a 2.5D dataset.
 In addition, the script automatically creates csv files used for 5-fold cross validation training.

 ## Model training

-To train the model run ``python3 train.py`` in the Training folder.
+To train the model run the ``python3 train.py`` file.
+Depending on the configuration file, a single model is trained, or a cross-validation performed, resulting in 5 different models.
+Model checkpoints are saved regulary, but this setting can be changed by modifying the ``CustomSaver.py`` script or building a self-defined checkpoint.
+Training and validation processes are written to logfiles during training and can be examined using Tensorboard and can be examined during model training.
+For this, type ``tensorboard --logdir logs/fit`` in the console.